 About the Journal

-Reinvention is published through the Institute for Advanced Teaching and Learning at the University of Warwick, a department designed to support the University’s unequivocal commitment to teaching and the development of innovative programmes and modes of delivery which have a real impact on student experience.
+Reinvention is currently published through the Institute for Advanced Teaching and Learning at the University of Warwick, a department designed to support the University’s unequivocal commitment to teaching and the development of innovative programmes and modes of delivery which have a real impact on the student experience.

 Equal Opportunities, Diversity and Inclusion